International Ballet

-by that of the other four ballet companies that were operating in 1953. all state subsidised, and are still operating; Sadler's Wells Ballet (now the Royal Ballet), Ballet Rambert (now the Rambert Dance Company), Sadler's Wells Theatre Ballet now Birmingham Royal Ballet), and the newly formed Festival Ballet (now English National Ballet).
+by that of the other four ballet companies that were operating in 1953.
+All are state subsidised, and are still operating: Sadler's Wells Ballet (now the Royal Ballet), Ballet Rambert (now the Rambert Dance Company), Sadler's Wells Theatre Ballet now (Birmingham Royal Ballet), and the newly formed Festival Ballet (now English National Ballet).

 International Ballet is probably unique amongst large ballet companies in that it paid its way without any private or state grant aid.
 Staging ballet has always been expensive, and Arts Council funding for the year 2013-2014 for those other three companies was Rambert £2M, English National Ballet £6M and the Royal Ballet well over £10M.

 Formation

 International Ballet was formed by the 22-year-old dancer and choreographer Mona Inglesby.
 On the outbreak of war she had volunteered to drive an ambulance, but she soon decided her talents would be better used taking ballet to audiences in the bomb damaged cities of Britain.
 With a £5,000 loan from her father she formed the company Choreographic Productions Ltd, to perform under the name of International Ballet.
 It had a Council of Management chaired by Baroness Ravensdale, and as a "cultural organisation not operated for profit" it was exempt from entertainment tax.
 Inglesby engaged dancers, a small orchestra and the experienced retired dancer Stanislas Idzikowski as ballet master, and she commissioned sets and costumes.
 By May 1941 the new company was ready to launch.